Why a Homeland Security Degree?

 Most work in offices, though they may need to travel frequently to attend meetings.
 They must work overtime during emergencies.
 Handling these emergency situations can be stressful.

 Homeland security specialist are employed nationwide.
-Jobs in emergency management are projected to grow at an average rate of eight percent from 2012 to 2022.
+Jobs in emergency management are projected to grow at an average rate of six percent from 2020 to 2030.
 An increase in opportunities in the private sector will likely be balanced by fewer openings in the public sector as budgets are cut.
 More frequent adverse weather events due to climate change may drive job growth in this area.

 Core Skills You'll Develop While Studying Homeland Security